 The Company files a consolidated federal income tax return, income tax returns with various states, and foreign income tax returns in various foreign jurisdictions.
 The Company's U.S. federal tax returns remain subject to examination for 2018 and subsequent periods.
 The Company's U.S. state tax returns remain subject to examination for 2017 and subsequent periods.
 The Company's foreign tax returns remain subject to examination for 2011 and subsequent periods.
-The Company's gross unrecognized tax benefit was \$0.8 million at June 30, 2022 and December 31, 2021.
+The Company's gross unrecognized tax benefit was \$0.8 million at September 30, 2022 and December 31, 2021.

 On March 27, 2020, the "Coronavirus Aid, Relief and Economic Security Act" (CARES Act) was signed into law.
 The CARES Act includes provisions relating to refundable payroll tax credits, deferment of the employer portion of certain payroll taxes, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
 Under the CARES Act, the Company deferred the employer portion of social security taxes and applied for a refund of its Alternative Minimum Tax credit.
-As of June 30, 2022, the Company had deferred \$0.2 million of payroll taxes which will be paid on December 31, 2022.
-The amount to be paid on December 31, 2022 is not deductible for 2021 income tax purposes.
+As of September 30, 2022, the Company had deferred \$0.2 million of payroll taxes which will be paid by December 31, 2022.